 More organic models, however, can create exciting synergy by decreasing formality between team members.
 While something like the pod system might be too loose for a larger advertising agency, the matrix model shows promise by allowing flexibility while retaining clear lines of authority.

 Ultimately, the best hierarchy model for your agency is the one that helps you keep employees and clients satisfied.

 Developing the right hierarchy for your advertising agency is only part of the battle.
-Learn how to retain and develop top talent for your team with 17 Proven Ways to Grow Your Digital Marketing Agency.
+Sign up for an Instapage Enterprise demo today.